dherik/spring-clock-time-machine/README.md

 # spring-clock-time-machine

 Project example showing how manipulate the time of your Java application using clock.
-Very useful for manual testing.
+Very useful for manual testing that needs to change the time of the application to produce some past/future scenarios.

 # Build & Run